 What we don’t: Middling overall performance.

-With a stiffer 90 flex rating, the Tecnica Ten.2 90 is a boot that can serve skiers ranging from beginner to intermediate.
+With a stiffer 90 flex rating, the Tecnica Mach Sport HV is a boot that can serve skiers ranging from beginner to intermediate.
 Functionally, the four-buckle design is easy to use and Tecnica aided the chore of getting a proper fit with an anatomical shell (it still can't beat going through the fit process at a ski shop, however).
 On the slopes, the boot has a natural flex, which is something you’ll appreciate while connecting turns, but it's not as responsive as the Lange SX or Salomon X Pro above.

 What we like: Good price for an all-mountain design.

 What we don’t: Most beginners don’t need the sidecountry features.

 In contrast to Rossignol’s simple Evo above, the Alltrack 90 is a feature-rich all-mountain boot.
 Sitting at the bottom of the Alltrack line that reaches as far as a $700 Pro model, the “90” retains most of the good stuff at half the price.
 And among the beginner-friendly options on the market, it’s our favorite for sidecountry use.
 The hike mode and compatibility with GripWalk soles (sold separately) work well for quick treks off trail.
 And on the downhill, the smooth medium flex and strong four-buckle design give you confidence to lean into a turn.